 Liz Hilton Memorial Fellowship

 In celebration of Liz Hilton's contribution to the University of Wollongong, we have established the Liz Hilton Fellowship.
-Applications for the current fellowship have now closed and an announcement of the successful Fellow will be made shortly.

 If you require further information please contact uow-archives@uow.edu.au